 The artist is in total control of the production of their images, including custom sizing, cropping, printing media and the final color correction with inkjet printing.
 With inkjet printing the artist does not have to pay for inventory and storage.
 This allows the artist to follow a profitable print on demand business model in which inkjet printing can be an economical option, since art can be printed and sold individually in accordance with demand and at various sizes to fit your customers space.

-In addition to using the highest grade giclée printers, archival inks and papers, we also have trained, skilled professionals overseeing the quality of each individual print throughout every aspect of our art reproduction services.
+In addition to using the highest grade giclée printers, archival inks and papers, we also use state of the art software and have trained, skilled professionals overseeing the quality of each individual print throughout every aspect of our art reproduction services.
 Your images are custom printed to meet your size requirements and on the medium of your choice.
 There is no automatic photo processing with us.
 So we can ensure that your printed images will meet your expectations and be amazingly beautiful.

 AFI stocks a range of Epson premium signature worthy photo and fine art papers, as well as canvas.
 Only the highest quality Epson papers receive the designation of Signature Worthy.
 In combination with our printing process and Epson Stylus Pro printers, these Signature Worthy fine art papers deliver the industry with reproductions that are the closest thing to an original piece of art.
 Your images are printed with Epson archival Ultrachrome HDR inks on a 10 color Epson Stylus Pro printer.
 In combination with color correction and our quality control, the result is a stunning giclée archival fine art piece.